-This call is open to Canadians, permanent residents of Canada, and citizens of developing countries pursuing a master’s or a doctoral degree at a recognized university OR who have completed a master’s or a doctoral degree at a recognized university.
+This call is open to Canadians, permanent residents of Canada, and citizens of developing countries enrolled in a master’s or a doctoral degree at a recognized university OR who have completed a master’s or a doctoral degree at a recognized university.

 Please note the additional eligibility requirements outlined immediately below and in each of the eight theme descriptions.

 Who can apply

-- If you are a Canadian or permanent resident of Canada, you must be pursuing a master’s or a doctoral degree at a recognized university OR have completed (within the last three years) a master's or doctoral degree at a recognized university.
+- Canadians or permanent residents of Canada who are enrolled in a master’s or a doctoral degree at a recognized university OR have completed (within the last three years) a master's or doctoral degree at a recognized university.

-- If you are a citizen of a developing country, you must be pursuing a master’s or a doctoral degree at a Canadian university OR you must have completed (within the last three years) a master's or doctoral degree at a recognized university.
-In either case, prior to applying, you must already have a work permit valid for full-time work (37.5 hours per week) in Canada until December 31, 2019.
+- Citizens of a developing country who are enrolled in a master’s or a doctoral degree at a Canadian university OR have completed (within the last three years) a master's or doctoral degree at a recognized university.
+In either case, applicants must already have a work permit valid for full-time work (37.5 hours per week) in Canada until December 31, 2020 prior to applying.

 Other eligibility requirements

-- Your proposed research must focus on one or more developing countries.
+- The proposed research must focus on one or more developing countries.

 - These awards may be part of an academic requirement.

-- NB: Successful award recipients cannot receive any other Canadian government scholarship, award, subsidy, bursary, or honorarium, or hold any federal government contract in support of a research/work project for the duration of the award; this includes any other IDRC award and any award managed by another institution but supported in whole or in part by IDRC, such as the Queen Elizabeth Advanced Scholars program.
+Please note: Successful award recipients cannot receive any other Canadian government scholarship, award, subsidy, bursary, or honorarium, or hold any federal government contract in support of a research/work project for the duration of the award.
+This includes any other IDRC award and any award managed by another institution but supported in whole or in part by IDRC, such as the Queen Elizabeth Advanced Scholars program.